Canon 1D X Mark II vs Sony A5000

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony A5000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II: